sudhamshow/MACSS-MAPSS-thesis-template/README.md

-# University of Arizona thesis template in Rmarkdown
+# University of Chicago Dissertation Template in Rmarkdown

-This is a piecemeal rendition of the University of Arizona thesis class (`uathesis`) reworked to be compatible with `Rmarkdown`.
-The majority of the heavy lifting was already done by colleagues in the Department of Planetary Sciences at the U of A (see the `uathesis.cls` file for more information).
-In essence all I have done is include the proper adjustments so that it plays nicely with `knitr`.
-To the best of my knowledge (and my abilities), the LaTeX class ```uathesis``` is fully compliant with the Graduate College formating specifications (see [here](https://grad.arizona.edu/gcforms/sites/gcforms/files/page/dissertationformattingguide-mar2015.pdf), updated March 2015).
-As of Summer, 2015, knitr and R are fully functional.
-That said, a few minor issues still remain (see below).
+This is a rendition of a template for a University of Chicago dissertation and disseration proposal.
+Some of the templates may be specific to the Department of Sociology, but should be modifiable to your needs.

 ## Dependencies

-In order to render the ```master.Rmd``` file 'out of the box' you need to have the following r packages installed:
+In order to render the ```dissertation.Rmd``` or ```proposal.rmd``` file 'out of the box' you need to have the following R packages installed:

 - dplyr
 - ggplot2